michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 65

-1. To the chief Musician, A Psalm and Song of David.Praise waiteth for thee, O God, in Sion: and unto thee shall the vow be performed.waiteth: Heb. is silent
+1. To the chief Musician, A Psalm and Song of David.Praise waiteth for thee, O God, in Sion: and unto thee shall the vow be performed.

 2. O thou that hearest prayer, unto thee shall all flesh come.

-3. Iniquities prevail against me: as for our transgressions, thou shalt purge them away.Iniquities: Heb.
-Words, or, Matters of iniquities
+3. Iniquities prevail against me: as for our transgressions, thou shalt purge them away.

 4. Blessed is the man whom thou choosest, and causest to approach unto thee, that he may dwell in thy courts: we shall be satisfied with the goodness of thy house, even of thy holy temple.